ArjunCodess/men2-predictor/README.md

 Thanks to open source communities and packages including scikit-learn, pandas, numpy, matplotlib, seaborn, joblib, and imbalanced-learn for making data science and reproducibility accessible.

 Additional credit to researchers whose data informed the synthetic controls and simulations in this tool.
-Special thanks to the authors of the JCEM Case Reports (2025) and EDM Case Reports (2024) studies for providing clinical data on RET K666N carriers.
+Special thanks to the authors of the JCEM Case Reports (2025), EDM Case Reports (2024), and Xu et al. Thyroid (2016) studies for providing clinical data on RET K666N carriers.